aya-prover/aya-prover-docs/src/blog/ind-prop.md

-# Inductive Prop are so wrong!
+# Impredicative Props are hard

 Throughout this blog post, I will use the term `Prop` to mean the type of propositions, which _does not_ have to be strict, but has the property that it cannot eliminate to `Type`.